sadSader/lua-language-server-wiki/Annotations.md

 <br>

 ### `@enum`
-Mark a Lua table as an enum, giving it similar functionality to [`@alias`](https://github.com/sumneko/lua-language-server/wiki/Annotations#alias).
+Mark a Lua table as an enum, giving it similar functionality to [`@alias`](https://github.com/sumneko/lua-language-server/wiki/Annotations#alias), only the table is still usable at runtime.

 [View Original Request](https://github.com/sumneko/lua-language-server/issues/1255)